-Waco is a city located in the state of Texas.
-It is the county seat of McLennan County.
+Waco is a city located in the state of Texas, and it is the county seat of McLennan County.
 Waco marks the halfway point between the larger cities of Dallas and Austin.
 Recent estimates show that the population of this city – which is dubbed the “Heart of Texas” -- is 134,432.
 Waco is the 22nd most populous city in Texas and the 197th most populous city in the United States.

 During the next decade, the citizens of Waco aimed to build a bridge over the Brazos River.
 To take on the project, the Waco Bridge Company was formed.
 The company created the brick Waco Suspension Bridge, a 475-foot bridge that was finished in 1870.
 The construction of the bridge led to a boost in the economy, as a toll was required to pass.
 The population then began to grow as more immigrants made their way over.
 The bridge still stands today and is listed in the National Register of Historic Places.

-The city was thriving and the population was growing through the 19th century.
-Other notable things that occurred during this time period were the invention of Dr. Pepper in 1885 and the relocation of Baylor University from Independence to Waco.
+The city was thriving, and the population was growing through the 19th century.
+Other notable things that occurred during this period were the invention of Dr. Pepper in 1885 and the relocation of Baylor University from Independence to Waco.
 Toward the end of the 1800s, Waco published the Iconoclast newspaper, which was very successful.
 The city, which had an economy centered on agriculture, built a fair and exhibition center, which drew in more than eight million attendees.
 Unfortunately, the original building burned in a fire in the early 1900s, and the rebuilt structure was torn down following the Great Depression.